Q//How does the FabLab Luxembourg work?

 A// No. Open Access is complimentary but some conditions apply: to be autonomous, sharing the processes and results of your project with the community (no confidential project), clean the machines after having used them.

-Q// Should I come to one of the Open Access Sessions on Thursdays or should we schedule an appointment?
+Q// Should I come to one of the Open Access Sessions or should I schedule an appointment?

 A// You can come to the Open Access and present us the project or contact us via email.
 If the project is not eligible for Open Access, we will offer other alternative solutions.